b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 &nbsp;

 ## [[My own experience#Connecting the dots|As I See It]]
-In college, while I was taking accounting classes, I encountered a MormonLeaks whistleblower report that the LDS church had an outrageous sum of money, not being disbursed.
+In college, during the same semester that I was taking accounting classes, I encountered a MormonLeaks whistleblower report that the LDS church had an outrageous sum of money, not being disbursed.
 Trying to apply what I’ve learned from accounting, I resolved that the church surely has balance sheets and reports.
 They _could_ set the record straight about how much money they have, and where it’s going.

 In General Conference, I’d listen to their [[#Internal Audits|financial audit report]].
 I was not impressed.
 “We have examined ourselves, and found us to be following our own rules.”
 What rules?
 Why not have an external audit?
 Can we get more detail than a pass/fail?